Golf

 Running

 • Speed: Everybody wants more, huh?
-Some of you are trying to maintain, some trying to gain.
-Like with your exercise program, start in moderation and work your way up to more reps.
+Some of you are trying to maintain, and some are trying to gain.
+For example, with your exercise program, start in moderation and work your way up to more reps.
 Otherwise, you’ll be on the DL before you ever really get going...

 • Swing your arms faster.
 At the end of the day, the arms produce 80% of your clubhead speed – so stop trying to pivot your hips like some Cirque de Soleil performer and/or turn your torso like the Tasmanian Devil.
 Increased arm speed = Increased clubhead speed.
 Period.